Hamburg Noir

 This place was just the opposite.
 It was visually violent to the point of self-parody.
 Edda was pretty sure luminol wouldn’t emit telltale blue glows on the walls.
 Too many words, not enough action.
 Despite their big talk, the “revolutionary” squatters would never have the prison experience.
 At most, they would get forty-eight hours in U‑Haft, bail, and immediate parole.
 Edda figured they had the backing of weasel politicians who got a thrill out of reliving their university days as young socialists, the so-called Jusos.

 “Who’s your friend?” demanded a pale forty-year-old guy with a short, pale beard that didn’t live up to his John Lennon glasses.
-He was looking at Edda’s hook like it was some kind of faux pas.
+From his perch at the head of the table, he was looking at Edda’s hook like it was some kind of faux pas.

 His comrades around the table had the usual Antifa uniforms: black jumpsuits and hoodies, unnaturally colored hair, nose and eyebrow rings, wannabe tattoos of clenched fists, heavy lace-up boots two sizes too big.

-“This is Edda,” the dealer said.
+“This is Edda,” the dealer said, stepping forward.
 “She just saved me from the cops.”

 Edda felt dreadlocks brush against her arm.
-They were even kinkier than Edda’s bleached blonde corn rows.
+They were even kinkier than her own bleached blonde corn rows.
 She hoped Indigo wasn’t shaved.

 “What makes you think she isn’t a cop?” the pale guy said.

 Good question, Edda thought.
-She stepped away from Indigo.
+She moved away from Indigo.
 It was impossible to stay in character with all that stimulation.

 The little girl seemed to get it.
 She stayed in place.